hoss123684/bug-bounty-hunting-vulnarabilities/labs/authentication/2fa-broken-logic/README.md

   - Retrieve the 2FA code sent to your email by clicking the "Email client" button.
           ![Screenshot 2024-06-29 224351](https://github.com/hoss123684/bug-bounty-hunting-vulnarabilities/assets/80020673/d9ba76a5-2b25-4214-a8ae-6145e00b6d3a)

-  - Submit the 2FA code to log in.
+  - Submit the 2FA code to log in, you logged in to your account
   - ![Screenshot 2024-06-30 004601](https://github.com/hoss123684/bug-bounty-hunting-vulnarabilities/assets/80020673/a49b5b07-ecb7-4f56-996b-dc494c3ca955)